Get More Instagram Story Replies: 9 Strategies

 The difference isn’t luck.
 It’s strategy.

 Getting more Story replies turns passive viewers into active conversations.
 More replies = more DM opportunities = more sales, bookings, and followers.
+Pair these replies with Instagram DM automation to convert conversations into revenue.
 In this guide, you’ll learn 9 tested Story formats that drive replies, plus how to automate your responses to scale.
+For broader engagement tactics, check our complete engagement strategy guide.

-• Post behind-the-scenes content - 46% of users want brands to share tips and BTS on Stories (Shopify, January 2026)
+• Post behind-the-scenes content, 46% of users want brands to share tips and BTS on Stories (Shopify, February 2026).

-• Post 1-7 Stories per day - Instagram’s recommended frequency for maintaining completion rates (Instagram, January 2026)
+• Post 1-7 Stories per day, Instagram’s recommended frequency for maintaining completion rates.

 Why Story Replies Matter (More Than You Think)